Vietnam.vn - Nền tảng quảng bá Việt Nam

 Photo caption

-Steel coils at the ThyssenKrupp factory in Duisburg, western Germany.
-Illustration photo: AFP/TTXVN
+Steel coils at the ThyssenKrupp plant in Duisburg, western Germany.
+(Illustrative photo: AFP/VNA)

-According to Politico on October 27, this initiative could be expanded with the participation of the US, aiming to coordinate tariff policies, create a preferential trade framework between Western countries and protect the steel industry from competition from China.
+According to Politico on October 27, this initiative could be expanded to include the US, aiming to coordinate tariff policies, create a preferential trade framework among Western countries, and protect the steel industry from competition from China.

-The EU is preparing to impose tariffs of up to 50% on steel imports from China, in a bid to protect domestic producers from Beijing's overproduction, which has caused global steel prices to plummet.
-However, the move could have a significant impact on the UK, which exports half of its steel to Europe.
+The EU is currently preparing to impose tariffs of up to 50% on steel imports from China, aiming to protect domestic producers from Beijing's overproduction, which has caused a sharp drop in global steel prices.
+However, this move could significantly impact the UK, which accounts for half of Europe's steel exports.

-After Brexit, the UK will no longer be part of the EU's common trading system and will be directly affected by new tariffs.
-Many UK businesses are concerned that the tariffs will increase costs, reduce competitiveness and may force them to reduce production.
+Following Brexit, the UK is no longer part of the EU's single trade system and will therefore be directly impacted by new tariff measures.
+Many British businesses fear that the imposition of tariffs will lead to increased costs, reduced competitiveness, and potentially force them to scale back production.

-Facing the threat of new tariffs, London is looking for exceptions or a special cooperation mechanism with the EU to maintain market access and minimize the risk of trade conflict.
-An EU official quoted by Politico said the bloc “has no choice but to protect its industry”, but still leaves open the possibility of dialogue with the UK to find a “reasonable and mutually beneficial” solution.
+Facing the risk of being affected by new tariffs, London is seeking exceptions or a special cooperation mechanism with the EU to maintain market access and minimize the risk of trade conflict.
+An EU official quoted by Politico said the bloc “has no choice but to protect its industries,” but remains open to dialogue with the UK to find a “reasonable and mutually beneficial” solution.

-The idea of forming a “Western steel club” has been discussed for years, but is now more feasible amid fierce competition with China, according to diplomatic sources.
-The alliance is expected to coordinate tax policies, share trade data, and apply preferential tariff regimes among members.
+According to diplomatic sources, the idea of forming a “Western steel club” has been discussed for years, but is now becoming more feasible in the context of intense competition with China.
+This alliance is expected to coordinate tax policies, share trade data, and apply preferential tariff treatment among its members.

-The UK and EU have already joined forces in the Global Forum on Steel Excess Capacity and agreed on a carbon tax adjustment (CBAM) for steel and other high-emission products.
-In the US, Trade Representative Jamieson Greer also called for closer coordination among Western economies to tackle Chinese subsidies and dumping, stressing the need for “strong political will” from partners.
+The UK and the EU have now collaborated in the Global Forum on Steel Overcapacity and agreed on a carbon tax adjustment (CBAM) for steel and high-emission products.
+In the US, Trade Representative Jamieson Greer also called for closer coordination among Western economies to address subsidies and dumping from China, emphasizing the need for “strong political will” from partners.

-British Steel Association chief executive Gareth Stace said the government should prioritise negotiations with the EU to secure trade exemptions while strengthening domestic defences.
-He stressed that a united alliance could help “root out global steel overcapacity” and prevent cheap steel from flooding the UK-EU market.
+Gareth Stace, CEO of the British Steel Association, believes the government should prioritize negotiations with the EU to secure trade exceptions while strengthening domestic defenses.
+He stressed that a unified alliance could help “address the root cause of global steel overcapacity” and prevent cheap steel from flooding the UK-EU market.

-A UK Government spokesman confirmed that London is working with Brussels and international partners to find “a common way forward, ensuring a fair and sustainable steel market”.
+A UK government spokesperson confirmed that London is working with Brussels and international partners to find "common ground to ensure a fair and sustainable steel market."

-If realized, the “Western steel alliance” initiative would not only mark a significant shift in post-Brexit economic relations between the UK and the EU, but could also pave the way for a new Western industrial trade bloc – to counter China’s growing influence in the global steel sector.
+If realized, the "Western steel alliance" initiative would not only mark a significant shift in post-Brexit economic relations between the UK and the EU, but could also pave the way for a new Western industrial and trade bloc – aimed at counterbalancing China's growing influence in the global steel sector.

 Comment (0)